NeuraiProject/neurai-rpc/neurai_methods.md

 {
-  "walletname": xxxxx,             (string) the wallet name "walletversion": xxxxx,          (numeric) the wallet version "balance": xxxxxxx,              (numeric) the total confirmed balance of the wallet in RVN "unconfirmed_balance": xxx,      (numeric) the total unconfirmed balance of the wallet in RVN "immature_balance": xxxxxx,      (numeric) the total immature balance of the wallet in RVN "txcount": xxxxxxx,              (numeric) the total number of transactions in the wallet "keypoololdest": xxxxxx,         (numeric) the timestamp (seconds since Unix epoch) of the oldest pre-generated key in the key pool
+  "walletname": xxxxx,             (string) the wallet name "walletversion": xxxxx,          (numeric) the wallet version "balance": xxxxxxx,              (numeric) the total confirmed balance of the wallet in XNA "unconfirmed_balance": xxx,      (numeric) the total unconfirmed balance of the wallet in XNA "immature_balance": xxxxxx,      (numeric) the total immature balance of the wallet in XNA "txcount": xxxxxxx,              (numeric) the total number of transactions in the wallet "keypoololdest": xxxxxx,         (numeric) the timestamp (seconds since Unix epoch) of the oldest pre-generated key in the key pool
   "keypoolsize": xxxx,             (numeric) how many new keys are pre-generated (only counts external keys) "keypoolsize_hd_internal": xxxx, (numeric) how many new keys are pre-generated for internal use (used for change outputs, only appears if the wallet is using this feature, otherwise external keys are used)
   "unlocked_until": ttt,           (numeric) the timestamp in seconds since epoch (midnight Jan 1 1970 GMT) that the wallet is unlocked for transfers, or 0 if the wallet is locked
-  "paytxfee": x.xxxx,              (numeric) the transaction fee configuration, set in RVN/kB "hdseedid": "<hash160>"          (string, optional) the Hash160 of the HD seed (only present when HD is enabled) "hdmasterkeyid": "<hash160>"     (string, optional) alias for hdseedid retained for backwards-compatibility.
+  "paytxfee": x.xxxx,              (numeric) the transaction fee configuration, set in XNA/kB "hdseedid": "<hash160>"          (string, optional) the Hash160 of the HD seed (only present when HD is enabled) "hdmasterkeyid": "<hash160>"     (string, optional) alias for hdseedid retained for backwards-compatibility.
 Will be removed in V0.18.
 }